 When the 18th century came about, shoe making became way more commercialized than it had ever been before.
 It became what is known as a cottage industry.
 A cottage industry is an industry that could be called small scale, because the creation of goods is home based rather than factory based.
 Goods aren’t mass produced, so the quality of the produced goods could vary from home to home.
 Or even from one week to another within the same home.
 The total amount of shoes produced from this cottage industry was large enough that they had to be stored in warehouses.

 Then came the 19th century.
 By this time, the making of footwear had been almost entirely mechanized.
 The industry was transforming from a cottage industry into a factory industry.
 Shoes were now being mass produced.
 But since many different people have many different foot sizes, factories still produced shoes of many different shapes and sizes.
-Check out these standing shoes on Boot Bomb to see what I mean.
-Just like the cottage industry had been able to do in the previous century.

 The mass production of shoes was, unfortunately, powered by war.
 During the time when Napoleon was waging battles, it was inventor Marc Brunel who came up with a machine for mass producing footwear for Brittish soldiers.
 Thanks to Brunel, the Brits were capable of providing their soldiers with a way of standing, walking and running for miles on end, without fearing they’d ever run out of good boots.
 It was the year 1812 in which Brunel came up with his automated boot making machine, which fastened soles to the uppers using nails or pins made of metal.

 You’d think that, after having automated boot production, Brunel would’ve kept generating riches for decades on end.
 But as bad luck would have it, the war ended in 1815.
 This resulted in manual labor becoming much cheaper and the demand for footwear declined.
 Brunel’s invention was no longer profitable and he was forced to cease his business.